 The Decision

 A week later, Hei found herself seated in the boardroom with the board of directors.
-She briefly explained each of the solutions she had explored, ultimately focusing on the two alternatives she believed merited their consideration.
+She briefly explained each of the c-suite executive recruitment solutions she had explored, ultimately focusing on the two alternatives she believed merited their consideration.
 Download the case study for a complete explanation of each alternative, as well as tables that break down the expected costs, pros, and cons of each option.

 Speak with a Consultant